hdurgam15/ETL-Pipeline-for-Healthcare-Interoperability/presentation.md

 ---

 ### **Monisha Shaik**
-- I am from Hyderabad, India, and I have a Bachelor's degree in Dental Surgery.
+- I am a transfer student from Manipal University, India joined IU in Aug 2025.
-- I previously worked as a junior doctor for nearly a year, giving me hands-on clinical exposure.
+- I worked as a duty doctor in Gynecology department.
-- I contributed to presentation design, terminology integration, and review of ETL and HL7 messaging workflows.
+- I contributed to presentation design, and review of ETL and HL7 messaging workflows.

 ---